Bertinistrasse: History

 During the early 20th century, many prominent German industrialists and bankers purchased homes along Bertinistrasse and converted them into stately villas and summer homes.
 A significant number of residents were Jewish and their properties were confiscated by the Nazi regime.
-The properties were not returned by the Communist government of East Berlin.
+The properties were not returned by the Communist government of East Germany.
 The buildings on the street became the state property of East Germany in 1949.
 The Potsdam City Council, the Ministry for State Security, and Border Regiment No. 44 used the properties as a customs house and as barracks.
 Other buildings were converted into grocery stores, a data center, and a nursing home.

 Buildings

 Jewish residents whose properties were confiscated included those of Herbert M. Gutmann, the Hagen family, the Mendelssohn family.

 Villa Mendelssohn Bartholdy

 Villa Mendelssohn Bartholdy was owned by members of one of Germany's most well-known Jewish families, ancestors of whom included the philosopher Moses Mendelssohn and his grandson the composer Felix Mendelssohn Bartholdy.
-Expropriated by the Nazis during the Nazi Aryanization program in the 1930s, Villa Mendelssohn Bartholy became a dormitory in East Germany for athletes at Potsdam's Academy of Sports.
+Expropriated by the Nazis during the Nazi Aryanization program in the 1930s, Villa Mendelssohn Bartholdy became a dormitory in East Germany for athletes at Potsdam's Academy of Sports.
 In the 1990s, the villa came under the management of Matthias Schieckel, one of the last remaining heirs of the Mendelssohn family, who allowed the villa to be used as a cheap crash pad for affluent students at the University of Potsdam.
 The students used to the villa to host parties.